Office of Enrollment and Discipline (OED)

 The Law School Clinic Certification Pilot program allows law students enrolled in a participating law school’s clinic program to practice Intellectual Property Law before the USPTO under the strict guidance of a Law School Faculty Clinic Supervisor.
 The program currently consists of students practicing in both patent and trademark law before the USPTO.
 The program is administered by the Office of Enrollment and Discipline.
 The Director of the Office of Enrollment and Discipline grants the law students limited recognition to practice before the USPTO.
 Click here for more information

 Persons Seeking Registration to Practice Before the USPTO

 The following list contains the names of persons seeking registration to practice before the USPTO.
 Final approval for registration is subject to establishing to the satisfaction of the Director of the Office of Enrollment and Discipline that the person seeking registration is of good moral character and repute.
 37 CFR § 11.7.
 Accordingly, any information tending to affect the eligibility of any of the following persons on moral, ethical or other grounds should be furnished to the Director of Enrollment and Discipline.
 Click here for more information

 For information about disciplined practitioners, search OED Final Decisions in the FOIA Reading Room

 As a registered Attorney and Agent, you are required to notify the Director of any changes of address separately from any notice of address change filed in individual patent applications.
 37 CFR §11.11(a).

 To change your home or business address you must notify OED in writing.
-There are two ways to do this.
 You may do this instantly on-line at https://oedci.uspto.gov/OEDCI/SignIn.jsp